 In 2003, Laurie and Andrew were joined in this effort by adventure travel expert Kim Troggio.
 Her clients were seeking to connect more deeply with the people and communities on their sightseeing tours.
 She knew that not only local children but also international travelers could be transformed by the experience of providing service in remote communities around the globe.

 These social entrepreneurs have been working in partnership ever since.
-Today, Kim serve the director of the nonprofit Global Dental Relief, while Andrew serves on the Board Emeritus and Laurie has returned to her roots and spends her time with GDR in the field.
+Today, Kim serves as the director of the nonprofit Global Dental Relief, while Andrew serves on the Board Emeritus and Laurie has returned to her roots and spends her time with GDR in the field.

 To date, through their combined efforts, more than 2,600 volunteers have provided over $35 million in donated care to more than 170,000 children.